spacemit-com/docs-product/en/k1_muse_book/book_user_guide.md

 sidebar_position: 2

-# MUSE Book User Guide
+# K1 MUSE BOOK User Guide

 ## Introduction

-MUSE Book is a laptop equipped with the SpacemiT 8-core RISC-V AI-CPU M1, and it is the world's first mass-produced RISC-V laptop.
-MUSE Book is one of the ecological products from SpacemiT, designed basing on RISC-V architecture, with pre-installed the Bianbu operating system and open-source software.
+K1 MUSE BOOK is a laptop equipped with the SpacemiT 8-core RISC-V AI-CPU M1, and it is the world's first mass-produced RISC-V laptop.
+K1 MUSE BOOK is one of the ecological products from SpacemiT, designed basing on RISC-V architecture, with pre-installed the Bianbu operating system and open-source software.
 It aims to provide a more efficient and convenient local RISC-V development platform for RISC-V devotee, innovative developers, tech enthusiasts, and researchers.
 M1 is a high-performance version of the SpacemiT K1.
 It integrates 8 RISC-V X60 cores, offering 50K DMIPS computing power and 2 TOPS AI computing power, enabling quick integration with all mainstream AI ecosystems.
 It supports 4K H.265/H.264/VP9/VP8 encoding and decoding formats, and features a 3D graphics engine with OpenCL 3.0, OpenGLES 3.2 and Vulkan 1.3 support.
 In addition to the SpacemiT M1, the MUSE Book comes with the following features:
 - Narrow Bezel Design